mauricekorf/CarefullyCausal/README.md

 <br>

-The output of the CarefullyCausal function is shown above and can be broadly classified into the sections: estimand, estimators, and assumptions & diagnostics.
+The output of the `CarefullyCausal` function is shown above and can be broadly classified into the sections: estimand, estimators, and assumptions & diagnostics.
 We go over each part now in more detail.

 ##### Estimand

-The first lines in the output show the *estimand*, which is a precise description of your research question and should be defined before the analyses.
+The first lines in the output report the *estimand*, which is a precise description of your research question and should be defined before the analyses.
 Defining the estimand requires the user to think through many aspects, such as the population in which the research question is being asked, the duration and timing of exposure, the definition of the exposure and so on.
-Printing the estimand in the R output might ideally be considered as redundant, post-analysis, as it can inform us only about basic characteristics.
+Printing the estimand in the R output might ideally be considered as redundant, post-analysis, as it can inform us only about some basic characteristics.
 Particularly, the estimand targeted by the user which is printed in R can only inform us about the exposure variable, outcome variable, adjustment set and counterfactual contrast.
 Nonetheless, the idea of explicitly showing the estimand might serve as a reminder for the user to think through whether there is any